McSally gets GOP primary challenger in Arizona Senate race

 After the 2018 loss, McSally’s campaign released a four-page memo blaming a cash disadvantage versus Sinema, the contested primary and a short window before the general election.
 Mail ballots went out about six weeks after Arizona’s late-August primary.

-With the GOP’s institutional forces lined up behind McSally, it remains to be seen how big of a threat McCarthy will pose.
-Unlike her 2018 race, McSally now enjoys the bully pulpit that comes with being an incumbent.
+With the GOP’s institutional forces lined up behind McSally, it remains to be seen how big of a threat McCarthy may pose.
+Unlike her 2018 race, McSally now enjoys the advantage of being an incumbent.

 McCarthy said he’ll put his own money into the race but declined to say how much.